 Item 8 b on the Agenda

-In accordance with the Board’s proposal, the Annual General Meeting approved the dividend of SEK 3.50 per share to the shareholders and that the record date shall be Tuesday, April 12, 2011.
-Payment of the dividend is expected to be made on Friday, April 15, 2011.
+The Annual General Meeting decided on a dividend of SEK 4.50 per share to the shareholders and that the record date shall be Tuesday, April 24, 2012.
+Payment of the dividend is expected to be made from Euroclear Sweden AB, on Friday, April 27, 2012.

 Discharge from liability